Work in Progress

 Australian First Fleet Piano

 We are proud to have been chosen to be the restorers of this historically important instrument.
 Originally belonging to the surgeon on one of the ships in the first fleet, it landed in Botany Bay in 1788.
-It now belongs to WAAPA-Edith Cowan University in Perth, Australia and is being restored to playing condition for use in their extensive early keyboard collection.
-Due to the pandemic, the piano has been entrusted to us temporarily until travel conditions to Australia are satisfactory.
+It now belongs to WAAPA-Edith Cowan University in Perth, Australia and is being restored to full playing condition for use in their extensive early keyboard collection.

 Beyer Square Piano 1777